 Figure 10.5.1-2 shows an example signalling flow for the Secondary Node Change initiated by the SN:

 1. The source SN initiates the SN change procedure by sending SgNB Change Required message which contains target SN ID information and may include the SCG configuration (to support delta configuration) and measurement results related to the target SN.

+In inter-SN CPC, the SN indicates the CPC initiation and provides the upper limit for the number of PSCells to be prepared to the MN.